Interested in media and entertainment but want to build your legal skills in a range of practices? Perhaps you'll find your kin with Simkins.

 Work placement week

-Six candidates come through the interview process onto a week-long work placement, which in 2017 takes place from 7 to 11 August.
+Six to eight candidates come through the interview process onto a week-long work placement.
 You “sit with a partner or an associate and are given various small bits of work to do,” and the week is busy with assessments and social activities.

 The assessments you'll face include a presentation, written exercise, oral exercise and panel interview.
 Candidates are paired up and given their presentation topic on the Monday morning – it's usually on a topical issue with a legal angle relevant to Simkins' areas of work.
-On one day you can expect to be given a piece of legal analysis to write and hand in by 5pm.
+On one day you can expect to be given a piece of legal analysis to write and hand in by 4pm.
 On another you'll be asked to orally present your views on a scenario you're presented with.
 Finally, there's a panel interview with three partners (different to those from the first interview).
-“This interview is more wide-ranging and may include some discussion of legal topics or some questions on experience and motivation, as well as further exploring an applicant's personality,” says Paddy Gardiner.
-There's also a big social during the week – for instance, bowling at Bloomsbury Lanes – which the whole firm attends.
+“This interview is more wide-ranging and may include some discussion of legal topics or some questions on experience and motivation, as well as further exploring an applicant's personality,” says Gardiner.
+There's also a big social during the week – for instance, bowling at Bloomsbury Lanes or a party on their roof-top terrace – which the whole firm attends.

-We mentioned in the True Picture that media sector work experience is common among those who successfully gain a training contract at Simkins.
-But it's not ubiquitous.
+We've mentioned in our True Pictures over the years that media sector work experience is common among those who successfully gain a training contract at Simkins, but it's not ubiquitous.
 The reason relevant work experience is valuable is that it gives you knowledge and insight into how the media sector and media personalities operate.
 If you can gain this knowledge and insight without sector experience – for instance through academic research or volunteering – good for you.

 7-12 Tavistock Square,

 - Associates 17

 - UK offices London

 - Graduate recruitment consultant: Sally Richardson, HR manager, email@example.com, 020 7874 5600